Effective Stabilized Self-Training on Few-Labeled Graph Data

 \section{Conclusion}

-This paper presents \ours, an effective framework for semi-supervised node classification on few-labeled graph data. \ours achieves superior performance on graphs with extremely few labeled nodes, through three main designs: adaptive pseudo labeling that adaptively selects high-confidence unlabeled nodes based on the confidence distribution of current epoch to enhance training process, pseudo label balancing that handles label imbalance in real-world skewed graph data, and negative sampling regularization that further fully utilizes unlabeled data to train a high-quality classifier.
-The effectiveness of \ours is extensively evaluated on 4 real graphs, compared against 12 existing solutions.
-Regarding future work, we plan to enhance \ours by investigating other unsupervised techniques, and also implement \ours on top of more GNN architectures to further demonstrate its applicability.
+This paper presents Stabilized Self-Training (\ours), an effective framework for semi-supervised node classification on few-labeled graph data.
+We identify that existing GNNs are with unstable performance under few-labeled settings.
+We also conduct extensive empirical and theoretical analysis to provide solid explanations for the observations. \ours is designed with the consideration of the analysis, and achieves superior performance on graphs with extremely few labeled nodes. \ours consists of a stabilized pseudo labeling technique and a negative sampling regularizer over pseudo labels.
+The effectiveness of \ours is evaluated via extensive experiments.
+In the future, we plan to enhance \ours by investigating other unsupervised techniques, and also implement \ours on top of more GNN architectures to further demonstrate its applicability.